nimeshneema/nimeshneema.github.io/miscellaneous/quotes.md

 # Quotes

-Collection of quotes, to keep oneself inspired and motivated.
+Collection of quotes, to keep oneself inspired and motivated:

----

--   There is no substitute to hard work.
+-   There is no substitute for hard work.

--   Everybody can succeed with hard work.
+-   Anyone can succeed through hard work.

--   Deep knowledge in any topic takes you a long way.
+-   Deep knowledge in any topic can take you a long way.

+-   In-depth knowledge of a topic surpasses everything else.

+-   Solid fundamentals combined with the skills to create useful tools make you an exceptional programmer.

 ---